Teaching Kids to Sew and the Essential Stitches I Use

 A running stitch is great for sewing two pieces of fabric together.
 Younger children and beginner sewers can sometimes find it difficult to sew small evenly-placed running stitches.
 I think it’s better to let them sew their own large often wonky-looking stitches and enjoy their sewing rather than pushing them to sew more neatly and evenly.
 In some projects the stitches really do need to been smaller and closer together in order to hold in stuffing or a weighting material like rice grains.
 If the stitches are too large or far-apart to do this effectively I get them to sew another line of stitches over their original line and that generally solves any problems of stuffing or rice falling out through the stitches.

-Teaching kids to sew an overcast or whipstitch
+An overcast or whipstitch

 An overcast stitch is another useful way to sew two pieces of fabric together.
 It’s looped over the edge of the fabric instead of sewing parallel to the edge as you do with a running stitch or a backstitch.
 This stitch is great for sewing around a felt softie or when you want to close a turning gap.
 Another really great stitch for sewing a turning gap closed is a ladder stitch but I wouldn’t recommend teaching this stitch to kids when they’re just starting to sew.